owlbarn/tutorial/book/introduction/README.md

 ## Installation

+That being said, there is a long way to go from simple math calculation to those large use cases.
+Now let's start from the very first step: installing Owl.
 Owl requires OCaml version `>=4.10.0`.
 Please make sure you have a working OCaml environment before you start installing Owl.
 You can read the guide on how to [Install OCaml](https://ocaml.org/docs/install.html).

 Owl's installation is rather trivial.
 There are four possible ways as shown below, from the most straightforward one to the least one.

 ### Option 1: Install from OPAM